rstein66/rstein66.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-> 🚧 Please excuse my appearance.
-This site's structure is a work in progress.

 <!-- I am passionate about software development and education.
 I am drawn to how they are well-suited to work together to foster an open, collaborative and dynamic culture, and focus on implementing creative and practical solutions for real-world challenges.  -->